Parents' Guide to Preparing a Child for a Move

 The military community is robust, and there are numerous resources designed specifically for families like yours.
 From on-base educational programs to support groups, these resources can be a lifeline during the transition.
 Websites like Military OneSource provide a wealth of information, and don't forget about the Family Readiness Groups (FRGs) that offer emotional and logistical support.

 Data from the U.S. Department of Defense shows that military children move an average of 10 times while growing up, requiring specialized coping strategies.
 So, how do you make the move less daunting for your child?
 First, engage with your new military community even before you move.
 Virtual meet-and-greets can be a great way to introduce your child to their future friends.
 Once you're there, take advantage of on-base resources like youth centers and recreational activities.
-These can be fantastic ice-breakers and help your child feel at home faster.
+These can be fantastic icebreakers and help your child feel at home more quickly.

 Make Moving Fun